Pins or Tails First: a Case for Each

 There’s good reason for the lofty esteem accorded the dovetail joint.
 Even without glue, dovetails are very strong.
 And they’ve proven their reliability for well over three millennia.
 Much of their contemporary allure, though, has nothing to do with strength or reliability.
 Finely executed, hand-cut dovetails are a testament to the skill of the craftsman who made them.

 It takes practice to cut a dovetail joint well, but the joinery is relatively simple.
 Two pieces of wood are connected with interlocking pins and tails.
-There are only two methods of cutting dovetails by hand: cutting the pins first and cutting the tails, or pin sockets, first (see the stories on p.
-82).
+There are only two methods of cutting dovetails by hand: cutting the pins first and cutting the tails, or pin sockets, first.
 Both methods work.
 But advocates of each method tend to be passionate about the advantages of their approach and the obvious flaws in the other.
 With this in mind, we asked two of our contributing editors, a pair of woodworkers with 99 years of cutting dovetails between them, to tell us how and why they cut dovetails the way they do.
 Their methods and tools may differ, but both cut flawless dovetails that will last generations.
 Here’s what they had to say.

 Tage Frid: I cut pins first